ngs-docs/2017-dibsi-metagenomics/assemble.rst

     ~/quast/quast.py combined/final.contigs.fa -o combined-report
     cat combined-report/report.txt

 What does this say about our assembly?
 What do the stats *not* tell us?
+For thought and discussion: a few [nice slides](files/evaluate_assembly_summary.pdf) from Jessica Blanton on assessing assembly quality.

 At this point we can do a bunch of things: